aks1804/uPower_MIPS_COA_Lab/README.md

-# CompOrg_Arc_Lab
+# uPower_MIPS_COA_Lab
-Computer Organisation and Architecture Lab @ NIT-Surathkal
+MIPS and uPower Datapath Design for Computer Organisation and Architecture Lab @ NIT-Surathkal

-Weekly Execrises and Assignments from CO250 - Computer Organisation and Architecture Lab at NIT-Surathkal.
+Assignments from CO250 - Computer Organisation and Architecture Lab at NIT-Surathkal.
 This course was conducted during the 4th semister (Jan-April 2020).

 Assignments: